|

-Exocortis is a virus-like disease of citrus tree bark.
-I say virus-like because it is caused by a particle, not a virus, called the Citrus Exocortis viroid (CEVd).
+Scalybutt is a disease of citrus tree bark.
+Also known as exocortis, scalybutt is a virus-like disease caused by a particle, not a virus, called the Citrus exocortis viroid (CEVd).

-Viroids are the smallest known infectious pathogens, made up of a single, naked strand of RNA.
+Viroids are the smallest known infectious pathogens, made of a single, naked RNA strand.
 Other diseases caused by viroids include potato tuber spindle disease, avocado sunblotch, and peach latent mosaic.
-Exocortis used to be a serious threat to citrus tress, especially those grown with Trifoliate rootstocks, but strict regulations and agricultural inspections have reduced the likelihood of exocortis affecting your citrus trees.
-That is, if your trees are relatively young.
+Scalybutt used to be a serious threat to citrus trees, especially those grown with Trifoliate rootstocks, but strict regulations and agricultural inspections have reduced the likelihood of scalybutt affecting your citrus trees.
+That is if your trees are relatively young.
 Older trees (>40 years) may still be infected.
-This is important because you don’t want to spread exocortis viroids to uninflected trees.
-Symptoms of exocortis If you see drying, cracking, and lifting bark, it may be exocortis.
-Damaged bark may also peel away from the tree trunk in thin strips.
-This is called shelling.
+This is important because you don’t want to spread exocortis viroids to uninfected trees.
+Symptoms of scalybutt If you see drying, cracking, and lifting bark, it may be scalybutt.
+Damaged bark may also peel away from the tree trunk in thin strips in a behavior called shelling.
 Of course, these are the same symptoms of sunburn damage, so how would a gardener know the difference?
-For one thing, you may also see gum droplets under the loose bark, or stunting.
-Stunting occurs because nutrients are having a difficult time moving through damaged or exposed vascular bundles.
+For one thing, you may also see gum droplets under the loose bark or stunting.
+Stunting occurs because nutrients have difficulty moving through damaged or exposed vascular bundles.
 Sunburn damage generally does not cause stunting or gummosis.
-Dealing with exocortis You can’t cure exocortis and it is highly contagious.
-That being said, it probably won’t kill your tree.
-What it will do is reduce production and make your tree susceptible to other pest and disease problems.
+Dealing with scalybutt You can’t cure scalybutt, and it is highly contagious.
+But it probably won’t kill your tree.
+It will reduce harvests and make the tree susceptible to other pests and diseases.
 Unless you are ready to commit to complete sanitation of shoes, tools, and anything else that might come into contact with an infected tree, its removal is your best option, if only to protect neighboring trees.

 Chuck